pjtunstall/thanatarchia/README.md

 Then open a browser and navigate to [http://localhost:8080](http://localhost:8080).

+## Future plans

+Feedback has been that the game is far from intuitive.
+I've started to address this with a "how to play" guide in the help topics, but the UI should ideally be clearer.
+I could feed in info more incrementally, maybe with hints relating it individual parts the first time you interact with them.

+Religion is a placeholder for now.
+Eventually, this could be made to affect fiendliness/hostility of factions or who you can make alliances with if I add a system of alliances.

+Too much of the game is random.
+I'd like there to be real choices you can make that will affect the course and outcomes of conversations.

+There could be a safety buffer to protect you from losing too abruptly or on the first turn.
+Game over could present more information about how well you did, and let you see the map still.
+The game-over screen shouldn't be visible at all behind the modals that show the outcome of battles.

+There should be more variety of actions to make it interesting.

+It would be nice to add a variety of conversations with other rulers, with meaningful choices to be made.

+A few more images would be nice: in particular, different avatars for all faction leaders.

 ## Credits

-Thanks to Lovable AI for helping me whip up the initial prototype in a day (including the map and some of the chronicler images), and to ChatGPT for massive help and encouragement over the rest of the month that it took me till I had something ready to deploy.
+Thanks to Lovable AI for helping me whip up the initial prototype in a day (including the map and some of the chronicler images), and to ChatGPT 4 for much help over the rest of the month that it took me till I had something ready to deploy.
 Salutes too to AI genius of last resort, Claude.

 AI images mainly from Copilot, with a few from Chat.